angular/angular/aio/content/guide/ngmodule-faq.md

 that may be difficult to detect and diagnose.

-To prevent this issue, write a constructor that attempts to inject the module or service from the root app injector.
+To prevent this issue, write a constructor that attempts to inject the module or service from the root application injector.
 If the injection succeeds, the class has been loaded a second time.
 You can throw an error or take other remedial action.

 Certain NgModules, such as `BrowserModule`, implement such a guard.